-7.3.
-Lime Slurry Tank
+7.3 Lime Slurry Tank

-The lime slurry tank is a 21,800 liter rectangular tank that is continuously circulated and agitated to keep lime in suspension.
-The lime slurry is circulated through the lime pump which discharges the slurry from two headers into the upper side of the tank and the pump is feed from an outlet located at one end near the bottom of the tank.
+The Lime Slurry Tank is a 21,800-liter, rectangular tank that is continuously circulated and agitated to keep lime in suspension.
+The lime slurry circulates through the Lime Pump, which discharges the slurry from two headers into the upper side of the tank.
+The pump is fed from an outlet located at one end near the bottom of the tank.

-The tank is agitated by 7 air lances that are distributed around the tank.
-It is important that the lances are not located too close to the tank outlet otherwise air gets into the pump and it stops pumping.
+The tank is agitated by 7-air lances, distributed around the tank.
+It is important that the lances are not located too close to the tank outlet, otherwise air gets into the pump and it stops pumping.
 Lime builds up on the lances resulting in the need to clean them every few days and before start-up.